rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-## State
+### The State Data-structure
-We first define our state data structure.
+For building an NFA, all we need is to start with start item, and then recursively identify the transitions.
+First, we define the state data structure.
 A state for an NFA is simply a production rule and a parse position.

 <!--